How to Reinstate LLC in Texas: Guide for Texas Business Owners

 Alternatively, you can fax the LLC reinstatement forms to (512) 463-5709.
 If you apply for reinstatement over fax, you should include Form 807 (Secretary of State Payment Form) with your credit card details.

-How Long Does a Secretary of Statement Reinstatement Take?
+How Long Does Reinstatement Take?

-Potential Obstacles With Texas Business Reinstatement
+Potential Issues with Texas Business Reinstatement

 Here is a breakdown of the issues you may face when you reinstate a Texas LLC or other business entity.